Const!

 variables which causes all kinds of problems.
 (Can’t use them with

-cases I don’t actually need the member variables to be const
+cases I don’t actually need the member variables to be const.
+I

 described.